Ipstenu/genericond/readme.txt

 * [Genericons Neue](https://github.com/Automattic/genericons-neue) - Generic looking icons, suitable for a blog or simple website.
 * [Social Logos](https://github.com/Automattic/social-logos) - A repository of all the social logos used on WordPress.com
-* [Genericons](http://genericons.com/) - Generic looking icons as a Font, suitable for a blog or simple website.
+* [Genericons Classic](https://github.com/Automattic/genericons) - The original!
+Generic looking icons as a Font, suitable for a blog or simple website.

 By default, _Genericons Neue_ and _Social Logos_ are both active and use SVG sprites, not fonts.
 If you want to go back to displaying the icons as a font, you can do so via settings.